 Accessing the Standard

 For many years the lending industry has used a specific provision in the Internal Revenue Service code to order transcripts.
-Essentially, having borrowers sign form 4506-T has always sufficed to indicate taxpayer consent.
-Section 2202 modifies the tax code and now necessitates that entities ordering transcripts provide "express purpose" for which tax return information will be used.
+Having borrowers sign form 4506-T has always sufficed to indicate taxpayer consent.
+Section 2202 modifies the tax code and now necessitates that organizations inform the taxpayer of the "express purpose" for which tax return information will be used.
 Further, this Section now necessitates that borrowers provide "express permission" to allow the sharing of return information with other lending stakeholders.
-Bottom line, just having form 4506-T signed will no longer suffice to meet these new consent requirements.
+Just having form 4506-T signed will no longer suffice to meet these new consent requirements.